Tridy/Z-WayAPI/readme.md

 ## 0. What is this project for

 This is a test solution that shows how to communicate with Z-WAY Automation API from a C# application.
-[Refit]: https://github.com/reactiveui/refit is used to help with the REST communication in the project.
+[Refit](https://github.com/reactiveui/refit) is used to help with the REST communication in the project.

 ## 1. Authentication